 1. The Essentials:

 I'm just going to merge all of that in here - Socks, Boxers, Handkerchiefs and Vests!
 Please, why do they not realise that these need to be changed really often.
 Of this category, I absolutely love to buy socks!
 And no please, not boring black socks.
 But fancy pretty socks!
-I got some recently from @SockBoxLtd.
-If you're in Nigeria, you should check them out.
 Remember how I got stuck on buying Tee's socks?
 Read it here.
 Oh and sleeping clothes also count.
 I once bought a dog onesy!
-It was hilarious.
+It was hilarious, but cute.

 2. The Classics: